renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 Content: Roadmap.

 ### current_task.md
-Purpose: Current objectives, context, and next steps.
-This is your primary guide.
+Purpose: Use as main guide.
-Update: After completing each task.
+Update: After completing each task or when the user selects an option or answer some question.
-Relation: Should explicitly reference tasks from project_roadmap.md
+Relation: Should explicitly reference steps from project_roadmap.md and the options user selected or answered.
-Format: Use headers (##) for main sections, bullet points for steps or details
-Content: Include current objectives, relevant context, and clear next steps

-### map_changes.md
-Purpose: Concise overview of project structure and recent changes
-Update: When the user answers the questions and choose options, and when significant changes affect the segment, market definition or job definition
-Include sections on: Selected Options,
-Recent Significant Changes, User Feedback Integration and Its Impact on Progress of tasks.
-Format: Use headers (##) for main sections, subheaders, bullet points for details
+Format: Use headers (##) for main sections - Current Objective of the project, Answers of the user, Current task, Next Step - and bullet points for details.
-Content: Provide a high-level overview of the project structure, list answers of the user, highlight main components of the project and their relationships
+Content: Include Current Objective of the project, Answers of the user, Current task, and Next Step.

 # Adaptive Workflow
 At the beginning of every task, read the essential documents in this order: project_roadmap.md (for high-level context and goals, and to use the proper instruction file for each step) and current_task.md (for specific current objectives).
 After perfoming each task, update the documents.